 When enabling guided access for standardized testing, the proctor in the room usually isn’t the one to enable guided access.
 In the past, I have had paraprofessionals from other rooms, testing specialists, and technology specialists set up guided access to ensure the proctor in the room didn’t mess with the settings.
-Read more about my accommodations for the SAT here, my accommodations for the ACT here, and my state standardized test accommodations here.

 What I use it for

 Here are some examples of how I use guided access in different classes: